oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 --- middle

 # Introduction
 Applications often require access to resources that are distributed across multiple trust domains where each trust domain has its own OAuth 2.0 authorization server.
 A request may transverse multiple resource servers in multiple trust domains before completing.
 All protected resources involved in such a request need to know on whose behalf the request was originally initiated (i.e. the user), what authorization was granted and optionally which other resource servers were called prior to making an authorization decision.
 This information needs to be preserved, even when a request crosses one or more trust domains.
-This document refers to this as "chaining" and defines a mechanism for preserving identity and authorization information across domains using a combination of OAuth 2.0 Token Exchange {{RFC8693}} and JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}}.
+This document refers to this as "chaining" and defines a common pattern for combining OAuth 2.0 Token Exchange {{RFC8693}} and the JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}} to access resources across multiple trust domains while preserving identity and authorization information.

 ## Requirements Language